Outcomes Focused Conversations

-Colleagues in Wales have worked with us for years embedding outcomes in practice in each country.
+Colleagues in Wales have worked with us for years exchanging learning to embed outcomes in practice in each country.
 In this video, Rhoda Emlyn Jones provides a helpful overview of collaborative conversations.
 Below that we include diverse resources for outcome focused conversations.
 No one prescriptive tool is sufficient.
 It is helpful to draw on a range of resources to support a ‘way of being’ that is outcome focused.

 Outcomes & Co: Conversation Openers

 Developed by Iriss supports conversations about outcomes with colleagues

 In the context of COVID-19 some of our members asked about resources to support trauma informed practice.
 Colleagues at NHS Education Scotland (NES) have produced animations relevant to all within the Scottish workforce.
 It supports workers to know how to adapt the way they work to make a positive difference to people affected by trauma and adversity: Trauma is everybody’s business.